Ford has announced the recall of 1.38 million vehicles because their steering wheels can become loose or even detach while you’re driving.

 “The steering wheel fell off in my lap”

-The federal agency has so far received three reports of the bolts that hold steering wheels in place becoming loose.
+The federal agency received three dramatic reports of the bolts that held the steering wheels in place becoming loose.
+In one instance, the loose bolts even resulted in the wheel detaching completely in one motorist’s hands.

 “[I] went to turn in [to a] gas station and the steering wheel fell off in my lap,” the motorist writes.